userfrosting/learn/pages/12.database/03.migrations/docs.md

 Migrations can also seed data into the database.
 Seeding should be used when creating new rows, editing existing data or anything else not related to the table structure.
 Seeding is done in the `seed` method.

 You can also interact with the user by displaying information, confirming actions or asking questions to populate the database.
 Such an example is how migration is used to create the master user.
-Since migrations are run using UserFrosting **bakery** cli tool, which is itself using [Symfony Console Component](http://symfony.com/doc/current/components/console.html) as a core component, you can use the IO methods exposed in the `$this->io` variable.
+Since migrations are run using UserFrosting's **Bakery** cli tool, which is itself using [Symfony Console Component](http://symfony.com/doc/current/components/console.html) as a core component, you can use the IO methods exposed in the `$this->io` variable.
 For example:

 ```php
 public function seed()